 Name: Kim Schwartz

-CharityWatch's rating of Population Services International (PSI) includes "the accounts of PSI and its network members worldwide...where PSI has control in the form of majority voting interest in the Board of Directors, management of the leadership position or a majority source of funding," which are consolidated in the PSI audited financial statements for the fiscal year ended December 31, 2018, according to Note 2(b).
-The worldwide network member entities consolidated in the PSI audited financial statements operated in 44 countries during 2018, according to Note 2(b).
+CharityWatch's rating of Population Services International (PSI) includes "the accounts of PSI and its network members worldwide...where PSI has control through at least two of the following: majority voting interest in the Board of Directors, management of the leadership position or a majority source of funding," which are consolidated in the PSI audited financial statements for the year ended December 31, 2021, according to Note 2(b).
+The worldwide network member entities consolidated in the PSI audited financial statements operated in over 40 countries during 2021, according to Note 2(b).
 All significant intercompany balances and transactions have been eliminated in the audit consolidation.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-"PSI Europe (PSI/E) was formed in 1996 as an independently governed organization that is not consolidated in these [audited] financial statements.
-PSI appointed one of three founding members of PSI/E. During 2018 and 2017, PSI paid PSI/E approximately $1.1 million each year respectively in sub-award expenses.
-As of December 31, 2018 and 2017, PSI/E owed PSI approximately $238,000, and $288,000 in relation to advances received from PSI that were not yet spent.
+"PSI Europe (PSI/E) was formed in 1996 as an independently governed organization that is not consolidated in the accompanying [audited] financial statements.
+PSI appointed one of three founding members to the Board of PSI/E. During 2021 and 2020, PSI paid PSI/E approximately $807,00 and $878,000, respectively, in sub-award expenses.
+As of December 31, 2021 and 2020, PSI/E owed PSI approximately $144,000 and $303,000, in relation to advances received from PSI that were not yet spent.

-"PSI has entered into certain transactions with Greenstar Social Marketing Pakistan (Guarantee) Limited (Greenstar), an organization of which PSI representatives are Board members of Greenstar and a member of Greenstar's Board is a board member on the PSI governing Board of Directors.
-During 2018 and 2017, PSI paid Greenstar approximately $2.3 and $1.9 million, respectively in sub-award expenses.
+"PSI has entered into certain transactions with Greenstar Social Marketing Pakistan (Guarantee) Limited (Greenstar), an organization of which PSI representatives are Board members of Greenstar, and a member of Greenstar's Board is a board member on the PSI governing Board of Directors.
+During 2021 and 2020, PSI paid Greenstar approximately $689,000 and $1.7 million, respectively, in subaward expenses.